Steve's Gastronomic Home Page

 Chicken tagine

 Still not having exhausted the tagine choices, I ordered Chicken Tagine on a subsequent visit.
-This was probably as good as the fish, but there was something about the cobia being so different from the typical Oklahoma fish that made it my favorite of the dishes tried here.
+This was probably as good as the fish, but there was something about the cobia being so different from the typical Oklahoma fish that made it my favorite of the tagines tried here.
 Still, I would recommend the chicken as well.
+Like the lamb it did not come with carrots or other vegetables, but had a flavorful sweet sauce.

 The down side to Cous Cous Cafe is that there is not a lot of choice in the menu items, and even less choice if you are looking for non-meat dishes.
-I am very impressed with the tagine dishes, but so far I have found the restaurant to be somewhat one-dimensional by not having other items that I think are as good as this one.
+I am very impressed with the tagine dishes, but so far I have found the restaurant to be somewhat one dimensional by not having other items that I think are as good as this one.
+I believe they will eventually add other dishes of similar quality such as the leg of lamb that is currently served as a "special," but seems to be available much of the time.

 Go to Index